Competing the ‘golden tablets’ of the

 human hand."
 This is what makes the presence of a large U.S. naval base in

 Diego Garcia so threatening.
-Hoping that the Chagos
+Hoping that the Chagos archipelago would soon be designated

-reservation with proper protection from the impact of human short-sightedness
+"an international environmental reservation with proper protection from

-be better if Diego Garcia and its fellow Peaks of Limuria
+concludes, "otherwise, it might be better if Diego Garcia and its fellow Peaks

 Transformed thus through such off-modern

-writings into an untouched Indian Ocean paradise, Sclater's
+writings into an untouched Indian Ocean paradise, Sclater's ancestral habitat

-new place-maker to join the ranks, the publicist for a hotel that calls itself
+place-maker to join the ranks, the publicist for a hotel that calls itself

 "Lemuria," located in Seychelles, who tells prospective visitors in